buuug7/utilities-css/README.md

 # Utility CSS

-Simple and easy to use utility CSS, inspired by [tailwindcss](https://github.com/tailwindcss/tailwindcss), but the tailwindcss is more complex and verbose to use.
+Simple and easy to use utilities CSS, inspired by [tailwindcss](https://github.com/tailwindcss/tailwindcss), but the tailwindcss is more complex and verbose to use.
 This only focused on wrap the most common use css into class name. this also compatibility with bootstrap utilities.

 The grid breakpoints is as same as bootstrap grid breakpoints.
 + xs 0